porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 resetTime:  1673529801
 Tx would fail due to apx  X  mins difference in timestamp between resetTime and l1 batch
 ```
-In this case, the transaction wasn't triggered to avoid the unnecessary error due to the delay in timestamp of L1 batch.
+In this case, the transaction wasn't triggered to avoid an unnecessary error due to the delay in the timestamp of L1 batch.
 Please try running the script again after more than 5-10 minutes.

-Note: `X mins difference` above doesn't indicate that the transaction will be sent and successfull after X mins.
+Note: `X mins difference` above doesn't indicate that the transaction will be sent and successful after X mins.
 It can be sent when the timestamp update occurs to the latest L1 batch and probably succeed if its timestamp is bigger than `resetTime`.

 ## Common Errors

 - Insufficient gasLimit: Transactions often fail due to insufficient gasLimit.
 Please increase the value manually when transactions fail without clear reasons.
--
+- Insufficient funds in account contract: transactions may fail due to the lack of funds in the deployed account contract.
+Transfer the funds using Metamask or `wallet.sendTransaction()` method used in `deploy/deploy-factory-account.ts`

 ## Complete Project